MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/master-planning/planning-optimization/shelf-life.md

 The system has the following item and master plan settings:

-- **Replenishment strategy (Coverage code)** – Period <!--KFM: we never mention this again.
+- **Coverage code (replenishment strategy)** – Period <!--KFM: we never mention this again.
 Why does it matter?
 What does it mean? -->
+- **Coverage period** – 10 days (equal to the shelf life) <!--KFM: we never mention this again.
+Why does it matter? what period is this, the coverage period? -->
 - **Shelf life** – 10 days  <!--KFM: we never mention this again, though we do see it in the diagram.
 Why does it matter? -->
-- **Period** – 10 days (equal to the shelf life) <!--KFM: we never mention this again.
-Why does it matter? what period is this, the coverage period? -->
 - **Sellable days** – 0 days
 - **Lead time** – 0 days
+- **Negative days** – 0 days
-- **Type of planned order (default order settings of the item)** – Purchase order
+- **Type of planned order (default order settings of the item)** – Purchase order <!--KFM: we never mention this again, and it's always the same.
+Why mention it here? -->

 There are three sales orders (SO) for the item: